 Phone: +82 2 404 2700

-The LK Spa is located near the top shopping districts of Myeongdong and Dongdaemun taking shopping to a whole new level of relaxing!
-While in Seoul, the LK Spa is one of the biggest Jjimjilbang located around shopping districts.
+This spa takes relaxing to a whole new level!
+In Seoul, the LK Spa is one of the biggest Jjimjilbangs and is located around the busiest shopping districts, Myeongdong and Dongdaemun.
 It is a two-story spa with a pleasingly bright and very clean environment.
-Also, you could try a scrubbing service which will help you slay away all the worry along with dull, dry skin.
+We recommend trying a scrubbing service.
+It will help you slay away all the worry along with the dull, dry skin.
 As an added plus, the scrub manager will provide a hot fragrance oil massage!

-This Korean spa is outfitted with three different kinds of sauna rooms including the Maifanshi, the Loess, and Fire, where temperatures range from 50°C to 100°C. Besides, these hot springs are infused with healing ginseng, jasmine, and even red wine flavors, helping to dissolve all exhaustion from a productive shopping trip!
-It is located a short 2-minute walk from the Euljiro 3-ga Station Exit 7.
+Moreover, LK spa contains three different kinds of sauna rooms including the Maifanshi, the Loess, and Fire, where temperatures range from 50°C to 100°C. Also, these hot springs are infused with healing ginseng, jasmine, and even red wine flavors, helping to dissolve all exhaustion from a productive shopping trip!
+It is located a short 2-minute walk from Euljiro 3-ga Station exit 7.

 Price Range: 65,000 to 120,000 won or 55 to 101 US$